 Find the Owner of the AirTag Using iPhone

-Every AirTag Bluetooth tracker device has its own unique serial number and registered to one Apple ID.
+Every AirTag Bluetooth tracker device has its own unique serial number and is registered to one Apple ID.
 However, the AirTag does not store any information or details about its owner.

 But, what if the AirTag moving with you is actually an AirTag somebody lost?
 What if someone random guy removed the AirTag from a stolen item and planted it within your belongings without you knowing?
 Either way, you only have one way to find it out.

 If you are an iPhone user and got the alert about the following AirTag, tap the notification and hit Continue.
-There you will find the option to Learn Mor information aabout the AirTag, tap on it.
+There you will find the option to Learn Mor information about the AirTag, tap on it.

-Instead of this, you can find the AirTag information in one step by holding the AirTag on top of the iPhone and scan with the NFC.
+Instead of this, you can find the AirTag information in one step by holding the AirTag on top of the iPhone and scanning with the NFC.
 A link will pop up which you can open in Safari.
 The page that opens from the link will have AirTag serial number and instructions to disable the AirTag.
 In case the owner has set the AirTag to lost mode, you will see the owner’s message and contact number there.

 Find the Owner of the AirTag Using Android

 In case you do not have an Android phone and you found it by chance, no need to worry.
-There is still ways to find the details about the AirTag and to get back to its owner.
+There are still ways to find the details about the AirTag and to get back to its owner.
 Every Apple AirTag has an NFC chip with the link to the AirTag details.